 In other words, share what the school believes to be the best information, even if it's negative, but make it clear that it is information, "as we understand it."
 Confidently supporting facts or concepts which may be found to be inaccurate undermines credibility.
-In new technical areas, such as COVID-19, many of our initial understandings regarding risk, prevention, and remedy have been found to be inaccurate.
-Assume that there will be a continual evolution of best practices.
+In new technical areas, such as COVID-19, many of our initial understandings regarding risk, prevention, and remedy were found to be inaccurate.
+Assume that there will be a continual evolution of best practices in responding to a crisis.